charlotte-crisis/charlotte/README.md

 # Info
 We periodically release the game's executable under Releases.
-We also host the game on HTML5 on our github page: https://charlotte-crisis.github.io/charlotte/
+Download the latest `.exe` file: https://github.com/charlotte-crisis/charlotte/releases The game is also playable in rowsers (HTML5): https://charlotte-crisis.github.io/charlotte/

-Gamemaker project is under the file `Charlotte-Crisis`
+Gamemaker project is under the directory `Charlotte-Crisis`

 # Controls
 Arrow keys left and right to move.